Pinnie232/AdventureWorks-Analysis-Project/README.md

 # AdventureWorks-Analysis-Project
 AdventureWorks sales analysis and vizualization using PowerBI.
 This projects consisted of various large datasets, cleaned and all connected together to analyze and gain insight.
-Uisng Power Query Editor to clean the datasets and Entity Relations Diagram to create relationships between the various database.
+Using Power Query Editor to clean the datasets and Entity Relations Diagram to create relationships between the various database.

 ## OVERVIEW
 The dataset was gotten from [Kaggle](https://www.kaggle.com/datasets/ukveteran/adventure-works)